Brunel-Visualization/Brunel/gallery/src/main/webapp/sample_data/README.md

 The graphic was hand-digitized by Leeland Wilkinson.

 ### mobydickcounts.csv
-This frequency table was built by Dan Rope using Pyhtion Scikit text analysis tools, based on the Project Gutenberg text for the book, which is in the public domain. [http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=2701](http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=2701)
+This frequency table was built by Dan Rope using Pyon Scikit text analysis tools, based on the Project Gutenberg text for the book, which is in the public domain. [http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=2701](http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=2701)

 ### sierpinski.csv